WhiteCloudsBook/web-forestry/content/index.md

 bookLogline: On board a giant space station, **Wendall**, a pilot-school cadet, must stop a cult organization bent on resurrecting a powerful sentient entity.
-Failure means humanity’s **annihilation**, but what will Wendall do when he finds just how _deep_ his connection to this powerful AI runs.
+Failure means humanity’s **annihilation**, but what will Wendall do when he finds just how _deep_ his connection to this powerful AI runs?

 ---